kapost/heroku-cabbage/README.md

 ### Ignore Errors

-To continue provisioning when one command fails, use `--continue-on-error`.
+To continue provisioning when one command fails, use `--continue_on_error`.
 This is useful when provisioning staging apps but pilyr and production have already been set up.